-Internationalism with its corollary a World State ... is one end of the scale and self-determination of the individual is the other.
-The smaller the genuine political unit, the nearer you are getting to self-determination of the individual.
+We call it collectivism, or totalitarianism, or Socialism.
+One of its expressions is Internationalism.
+Douglas has expressed the situation beautifully: 'Internationalism with its corollary a World State . . . is one end of the scale and self-determination of the individual is the other.
+The smaller the genuine political unit, the nearer you are getting to self-determination of the individual'.
 Collectivism, in all its expressions, means the subordination of individuality to the group.

-Social Credit, on the other hand, is the policy which aims at emancipating individuality.
+'Social Credit, on the other hand, is the policy which aims at emancipating individuality.
 It aims at placing the achievements of modern industry at the service of the individual, in order to set him more and more free from the necessity of being organised for some collective purpose.
 Technically, that aim can be accomplished with the greatest ease.
-This policy is the antithesis of the policy of "full-employment", which, at the moment, is the major expression of the will of the few to dominate the world,
+This policy is the antithesis of the policy of 'full employment', which, at the moment, is the major expression of the will of the few to dominate the world.

-Behold the fowls of the air: for they sow not, neither do they reap, nor gather into barns; yet your Heavenly Father feedeth them.
-Are ye not much better than they? ...
-And why take yet thought for raiment?
-Consider the lilies of the field, how they grow; they toil not, neither do they spin ...
-Wherefore if God so clothe the grass of the field, which today is, and tomorrow is cast into the oven, shall He not much more clothe you, O ye of little faith?
+'Behold the fowls of the air: for they sow not, neither do they reap, nor gather into barns; yet your Heavenly Father feedeth them.
+Are ye not much better than they?
+And why take ye thought for raiment?
+Consider the lilies of the field, how they grow; they toil not, neither do they spin: . . .
+Wherefore, if God so clothe the grass of the field, which today is, and tomorrow is cast into the oven shall He not much more clothe you, O ye of little faith?'

-Early in 1951, Douglas, to counteract the tendency of the Social Credit movement, as of all movements which have a philosophical basis, to develop its perspective disproportionately, drew up a scheme embodying a definition of Social Credit by specification in answer to the question:
+Early in 1951, Douglas, to counteract the tendency of the Social Credit movement, as of all movements which have a philosophical basis, to develop its perspective disproportionately, drew up a schema embodying a definition of Social Credit by specification in answer to the question,